Quantum (dis)charge of black hole interiors: Numerical results

 For small enough $\mu$, the integrand in \eqref{eq:current_fin_sum} is rapidly decreasing both in $\omega$ and $\ell$.
 We thus calculate the scattering coefficients and the corresponding $F_\ell(\omega)$, c.f.\ \eqref{eq:integrand}, for different values of $\omega$ and $\ell$ up to some maximal values beyond which the contribution to \eqref{eq:current_fin_sum} is negligible.
 Then, the integral in \eqref{eq:current_fin_sum} is estimated by a Riemann sum, which is also used to estimate the errors of this procedure.

-Fig.~\ref{fig:QscanW} shows the results for the current component $j_v$ on $\mCH^R$ as a function of $Q/M$ (nearly up to extremality) for different charges of the scalar field.
+Figure~\ref{fig:QscanW} shows the results for the current component $J_v$ on $\mCH^R$ as a function of $Q/M$ (nearly up to extremality) for different charges of the scalar field.
 The most remarkable feature is that the current can have either sign, depending on the charge of the BH and of the field.
-As discussed above, $\VEV{j_v}_\rU > 0$ corresponds to the discharge of the Cauchy horizon, while for $\VEV{j_v}_\rU < 0$ backreaction effects increase its charge.
+As discussed above, $\VEV{J_v}_\rU > 0$ corresponds to the discharge of the Cauchy horizon, while for $\VEV{J_v}_\rU < 0$ backreaction effects increase its charge.
 We see that, close enough to extremality, backreaction effects discharge the Cauchy horizon, so that it is driven away from extremality.
 However, away from extremality, a sign change may occur, so that quantum effects can tend to charge Cauchy horizons of BHs which are far enough away from extremality.
-One may also check that, for charges $q$ small enough and all other parameters fixed, the current is proportional to $q^2$, i.e., the fine-structure constant, compatible with expectations.
+One may also check that, for charges $q$ small enough and all other parameters fixed, the current is proportional to $q^2$, i.e. the fine-structure constant, compatible with expectations.

 The possibility of a sign change of the current at the inner horizon is in stark contrast to the situation at the outer horizon, where vacuum polarization always tends to discharge the BH \cite{PRDpaper,Gibbons:1975} in physically reasonable states.
 We attribute the phenomenon to the scattering of modes entering the BH through the event horizon off the potential barrier \eqref{eq:ScatteringPotential}.
 Note, however, that it is impossible to clearly distinguish the contributions from the inflow of a current through the event horizon and the creation of a current in the BH interior, as the up modes in the interior, which are responsible for the latter effect, are entangled with the up modes in the exterior region, leading to interference effects, manifest in the last term in \eqref{eq:integrand}.